Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Afternoon

 12:30 pm - My second class of the day is Human Resources Issues in Hospitality.
 Today’s topic is discipline in the workplace.
 Our instructor, Wendi Dewey, is the best.
 I have to say that she can manage any HR issues in hospitality.
-She is funny and her classes are aways filled with group activities.
+She is funny and her classes are always filled with group activities.

 2:30 pm - Lunch break!
 I usually bring food from home and warm it up in the microwaves located in the cafeteria.
 If I forget my lunch, I buy something there.
 There are lots of options made by the culinary students and they are all tasty.